TO-CIT-casperting/TO-CIT-site/README.md

   5. Using Postman to test server GET routes
   6. Add POST handling to server application and respond with JSON
   7. Use Postman and POST request

+### Lab 6: GitHub, JavaScript Classes
+  1. GitHub introduction class
+  2. Creating and working with JavaScript Classes (Book and Library)

+### Lab 7: GitHub repository, error handling
+  1. Create GitHub organization for the CIT Minor
+  2. Creating  GitHub repository
+  3. Update and commit JavaScript file to practice error handling
+  4. Push changes to GitHub
+  5.
+### Lab 8: Node-fetch and Fastify with JSONPlaceholder data
+  1. Initialize Node.js folder
+  2. Install node-fetch package
+  3. Working with fastify and node-fetch to retrive all photos from JSONPlaceholder site
+  4. Working with fastify and node-fetch to one photo from JSONPlaceholder site

+### Lab 9: GitHub Learning course
+  1. Create Learning Lab course/repo
+  2. Practice exiting and returing to the course from course repo
+  3. Working thru the GitHub Learning Course

 ### Project 1:
   1. Use the commnad line interface (CLI) of operating system to create a number of folders